CodeFactoryDEV/app-idea-xplorr/docs/name_candidates.md

 # 🎲 Name Candidates for Place Finder App

+> **FINAL CHOICE: xplorr.app** ✅

 Alternative names inspired by "roulette" that incorporate movement, discovery, and action.

+---

+## ✅ Selected Name: xplorr

+**Domain**: xplorr.app

+**Why it works:**
+- Combines "explore" with modern spelling
+- The double 'r' gives it a techy, memorable feel
+- X logo perfectly represents exploration in all directions
+- `.app` TLD is perfect for a mobile application
+- Short, pronounceable, and unique

+---

+## Alternative Names Considered

 ---